Cpymadtools

 One should avoid issuing different errors with several uses of this command as it is unclear to me how MAD-X chooses to handle this internally.
 Instead, it is advised to give all errors in the same command, which is guaranteed to work.
 See the last provided example below.

-• sides (Sequence[str]) -- sides of the IP to apply error on the triplets, either L or R or both.
-Case-insensitive.
+• sides (Sequence[str]) -- Sides of the IP for which to apply error on the triplets, either L, R or both, case insensitive.
 Defaults to both.

 • **kwargs -- Any keyword argument is given to the EALIGN command, including the error to apply (DX, DY, DPSI etc) as a string, like it would be given directly into MAD-X.